Optimal control of a kinetic model describing social interactions on a graph: Optimal control of the kinetic model with healing

 \subsection{Basic reproduction number}

-In the same spirit as in~\cite{loytosin2021}, we can determine a basic reproduction number $\cR_0\geq 0$, that is a quantity typically defined in compartmental models and that represents the mean number of secondary infections caused by a single infected individual in a population of susceptible individuals.
+In the same spirit as in~\cite{loytosin2021}, we can determine a basic reproduction number $\cR_0\geq 0$.
+The latter is a quantity that is typically defined in compartmental models and that represents the mean number of secondary infections caused by a single infected individual in a population of susceptible individuals.
 Mathematically, this parameter is defined as the one discriminating between the (linear) stability (if $\cR_0<1$) or instability (if $\cR_0>1$) of the disease-free equilibrium (no infected individuals).

-As done in~\cite{loytosin2021}, as we are dealing with a non-compartmental viral load-based model, we define $R_0$ exploiting the stability/instability of the asymptotic state $\bmm^\infty=\bzero$.
-We then linearise~\eqref{eq:momentum_new} around the equilibrium $(\brho,\,\bmm)=(\brho^\infty,\,\bzero)$.
+As done in~\cite{loytosin2021}, as we are dealing with a non-compartmental viral load-based model, we define $\cR_0$ exploiting the stability/instability of the asymptotic state $\bmm^\infty=\bzero$.
+We then linearize~\eqref{eq:momentum_new} around the equilibrium $(\brho,\,\bmm)=(\brho^\infty,\,\bzero)$.
 Writing

-where $\epsilon>0$ is a small parameter, and plugging into~\eqref{eq:momentum_new} we obtain, at the leading order in $\epsilon$, the following equations for the perturbations $\tilde{m}_i$:
+where $\epsilon>0$ is a small parameter, and plugging into~\eqref{eq:momentum_new} we obtain, at the leading order in $\epsilon$, the following system of equations for the perturbations $\tilde{m}_i$:

 We remark that we consider constant parameters $\nu_2, \nu_1$ for simplicity.
-Introducing the diagonal matrix $\bR:=\operatorname{diag}(\rho^\infty_1,\,\dots,\,\rho^\infty_n)$, this linear system may be rewritten in compact form as
+Introducing the diagonal matrix $\bR\coloneqq\operatorname{diag}(\rho^\infty_1,\,\dots,\,\rho^\infty_n)$, this linear system may be rewritten in compact form as

-where $\tilde{\bmm}:=(\tilde{m}_1,\,\dots,\,\tilde{m}_n)$, whence we deduce that the stability of the asymptotic state $\bmm^\infty=\bzero$ depends on the spectral properties of the matrix
+where $\tilde{\bmm}\coloneqq(\tilde{m}_1,\,\dots,\,\tilde{m}_n)$, whence we deduce that the stability of the asymptotic state $\bmm^\infty=\bzero$ depends on the spectral properties of the matrix

 Remark that $\bA$ has the form $\bA=\bB-\bD$ with

 where $\bB$, $\bD$ are both non-negative and $\bD$ is diagonal and invertible (at least for either $\chi>0$ or $\gamma\nu_1>0$).
 The Perron-Frobenius theory allows to state that $\tilde{\bmm}=\bzero$ is a stable equilibrium of~\eqref{eq:tilde_m} if and only if the spectral radius of the matrix $\bB\bD^{-1}$ is smaller than $1$.
 Conversely, if such a spectral radius is larger than $1$ then $\tilde{\bmm}=\bzero$ and $\bmm^\infty=\bzero$ are unstable.